jaysoo/jaysoo.ca/_posts/2017-04-30-learn-fp-with-react-part-1.markdown

 image_caption: Photo by Mark Sebastian
 ---

-In this three-part series, I want to take a functional approach to building React applications.
+In this two-part series, I want to take a functional approach to building React applications.

 There will be mathematical theory sprinkled throughout the series, and hopefully by the end of it you will pick up some useful techniques!